Circular breathing: History

 The technique was developed independently by several cultures and is used for many traditional wind instruments.

-In the 13th century, Mongolian metalsmiths who specialized in gold and silver used circular breathing techniques for crafting various decorative and ornamental items.
-In crafting such items, craftsmen were required to blow continuously to the flame through a pipe with a needle-like hole to make the hard metal melt or soften.
-From that necessity, craftsmen mastered a circular cycle of breathing by simultaneously inhaling through their noses while they blew without any pauses.

-The introduction of the circular breathing technique in the art of ancient windplayers was a productive invention in its performing technique.
+Mongolian metalsmiths have long used circular breathing on flames to achieve sustained, consistent metal temperatures.

 Uses

-It is used extensively in playing the Eastern zurna, the Mongolian limbe, the Sardinian launeddas, the Egyptian arghul, the Australian didgeridoo, as well as many traditional oboes and flutes of Asia and the Middle East.
-A few jazz and classical wind and brass players also use some form of circular breathing.
+It is used extensively in playing the Eastern zurna, the Mongolian limbe, the Tibetan gyaling, the Sardinian launeddas, the Greek aulos, the Egyptian arghul, the Australian didgeridoo, the Basque alboka, many traditional oboes and flutes of Asia and the Middle East, and the saluang, a traditional bamboo flute from Minangkabau ethnic, West Sumatra, Indonesia.
+Some jazz and classical wind and brass players also use some form of circular breathing.

 Although many professional wind players find circular breathing highly useful, few pieces of European orchestral music composed before the 20th century actually require its use.
-However, the advent of circular breathing among professional wind players has allowed for the transcription of pieces originally composed for string instruments which would be unperformable on a wind instrument without the aid of circular breathing.
-A notable example of this phenomenon is "Moto Perpetuo", transcribed for trumpet by Rafael Méndez from the original work for violin by Paganini.
+However, the advent of circular breathing among professional wind players has allowed for the transcription of pieces composed for string instruments containing a series of sustained notes that would otherwise be unplayable on wind instruments.
+A notable example is "Moto Perpetuo", transcribed for trumpet by Rafael Méndez from the original violin work by Paganini.

-In 1997, a Guinness World Record was set for longest held musical note.
-Kenny G used circular breathing to sustain an E-flat on a saxophone for 45 minutes and 47 seconds.
-In February 2000, Vann Burchfield set a new Guinness world record for circular breathing, holding one continuous note for 47 minutes, 6 seconds, surpassing Kenny G's record.
-Mark Atkins on Didgeridoo Concerto (1994) played for over 50 minutes continuously.
+In 1997, a Guinness World Record was set for the longest held musical note when Kenny G used circular breathing to sustain an E-flat on a saxophone for 45 minutes and 47 seconds.
+In February 2000, Vann Burchfield surpassed G's record by playing one note for 47 minutes, 6 seconds.

-On Sunday, 14 May 2017, Nigerian saxophonist Femi Kuti broke Mark Atkins' record by playing for 51 minutes, 38 seconds; after successfully breaking Kenny G's record the previous week.
+On his album Didgeridoo Concerto (1994), Mark Atkins played continuous tones for over 50 minutes.
+On 14 May 2017, Nigerian saxophonist Femi Kuti broke Atkins's record by playing for 51 minutes, 38 seconds.

 Method

 Performing

 The musician fully inhales and begins to exhale and blow outward.
 When the lungs are nearly empty, the last volume of air is blown into the mouth, and the cheeks are inflated with part of this air.
-Then, while still blowing this last bit of air out by squeezing the cheeks, the musician must very quickly fill the lungs by inhaling through the nose prior to running out of the air in the mouth.
+Then, while still blowing this last bit of air out by squeezing the cheeks, the musician must very quickly fill the lungs by inhaling through the nose prior to running out of air in the mouth.
 If done correctly, by the time the air in the mouth is nearly exhausted the musician can begin to exhale from the lungs once more, ready to repeat the process again.
 Essentially, circular breathing bridges the gap between exhalations with air stored in the cheeks, an extra air reserve to play with while sneaking in a breath through the nose.